hcarnes/hcarnes.github.io/_posts/2018-04-03-scope_and_hoisting.markdown

 ---
 layout: post
-title:      "Scope and Hoisting"
+title:      "Scope and Hoisting: var, let, and const"
 date:       2018-04-03 09:09:29 -0400
 permalink:  scope_and_hoisting
 ---
-## Scope: var, let, const

 This post will discuss the difference between `var`, `let`, and `const` in terms of scope and hoisting in JavaScript.
 Once you understand the pros and cons of each, it makes it easier to interpret errors and avoid bugs.

 >Scope is the current context of execution.
 The context in which values and expressions are "visible," or can be referenced.
 If a variable or other expression is not "in the current scope," then it is unavailable for use.